Insights from the Merrill Edge Report

 Health and relationships take a back seat to finances when it comes to where people are making the best decisions.

-Ketchum Global Research & Analytics and Braun Research conducted the Bank of America Merrill Edge Report survey by phone between March 1, 2013 and March 18, 2013 on behalf of Bank of America.
-Braun contacted a nationally representative sample of 1,013 Americans in the United States with investable assets between $50,000 and $249,999, and oversampled 300 mass affluent in Dallas, Los Angeles, Orange County, CA, San Francisco, Northern New Jersey and South Florida.
-The margin of error is ±3.1 percent for the national sample and ±5.7 percent for the oversample markets, with both reported at a 95 percent confidence level.
+Braun Research, Inc. and Kelton, conducted the Merrill Edge Report survey by phone between September 9, 2014 and September 22, 2014 on behalf of Merrill Edge.
+Braun contacted a nationally representative sample of 1,000 Americans in the United States with investable assets between $50,000 and $250,000.
+Those age 18 to 34 (defined as Millennials) surveyed have investable assets between $50,000 to $250,000 or those age 18 to 34 that have investable assets of between $20,000 and under $50,000 with an annual income of at least $50,000.
+An oversampling of 500 Millennials were surveyed nationally.
+An oversampling of 300 mass affluent were surveyed in San Francisco, Los Angeles, Orange County, CA, Dallas, New Jersey and South Florida.
+The margin of error is ±3.1 percent for the national sample and about ±5.7 percent for the oversample markets, with both reported at a 95 percent confidence level.